Easy DIY Escape Room Puzzle Ideas You Can Use Today!

 - Write a number on the reverse to reveal the digits to open a number lock.

-You can make a puzzle more challenging just by adding extra steps to solve it.
-You do not need to make the puzzles overly difficult to be fun.
+TOP TIP: Make this puzzle idea more challenging by adding extra steps to solve it.
 A simple and effective way to do this is to use a secret code or cipher instead of plain English.
-Or by sending players to another area to find an additional piece of information to help them solve the clue.

 2. Candy Lock Code Escape Room Puzzle